• Reading time:25 mins read

 Celestron Ultima 80 Angled Spotting Scope

-The Celestron Ultima series include Spotting Scope with 80mm objective diameter, the aperture from the 65mm, and 20-60x magnification, ensuring brighter images.
-The green coating color of durable metal refractor optical tubes helps subtly observe in the natural environment.
+The Celestron Ultima series include Spotting Scope with an 80mm objective diameter, an aperture of 65mm, and 20-60x magnification, ensuring brighter images.
+The green coating color of durable metal refractor optical tubes helps subtly observe the natural environment.

 Video review